-If your doctor determines that you need an allogeneic transplant, he or she will look for a donor in your family that matches your HLA tissue type.
-HLA stands for human leukocyte antigen, a marker your immune system uses to recognize which cells belong in your body and which do not.
+If you need an allogeneic transplant, the cells you receive will come from someone else.
+Your doctor will look for a donor in your family who matches your human leukocyte antigens, or HLA, type.
+These are markers your body uses to know which cells belong in your body and which don't.

 The registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry®, is a listing of potential marrow donors and donated cord blood units.
 The registry is operated under Federal contracts by the National Marrow Donor Program (NMDP).

-Find more information about The Search Process, including when your doctor may begin to search a listing of more than 22.5 million potential marrow donors and more than 601,000 cord blood units throughout the world.
+Find more information about The Search Process, including when your doctor may begin to search a listing of nearly 27 million potential marrow donors and more than 680,000 cord blood units throughout the world.

 Learn how patients who need a transplant are being given hope by the Be The Match Registry.